 Chances are that you’re likely to be reusing some of your inductions, deepeners, PREMS and retun to full awareness.
 You can make it easier for yourself by recording those parts individually and then piecing together your session as required.
 For example, if you have those elements on file ready to go, you can then simply record the therapy required and then piece together your session from there on your computer.

 What if I need more skills with the audio software?

 The internet is filled with tutorials on how to use the various audio applications out there.
 Many people may even find that they record the sessions to their phone however these same people will often complain about the quality and wish that it could sound a little more professional.

 If you’re someone who prefers one-on-one training, then you might want to consider coming to my Recording for Hypnotherapists Workshop.
-We had six successful workshops in 2016 and we’re running our eighth workshop on Saturday, July 29th at The Garden in Frankston.
+We had six successful workshops in 2016 and we’re running our ninth workshop on Sunday, October 22nd 2017 at Hypnotherapy HQ.

 Within this workshop, you’ll learn all about the software required (which you receive prior to the workshop to install on your computer), how to edit, how (and when) to add effects, how to add background music, how to create binaural beats and how to export it all as either a WAV or MP3 file at the end of the session.
 You’ll also get a comprehensive ebook manual (over 100 pages of content) and membership to the private Recording for Hypnotherapists Facebook group for on going support.
 Best of all, you get all of this for less than half the price you would have to pay for an hour in a professional recording studio and you’ll learn skills and techniques that will have you capable of producing decent quality recordings yourself when inspiration strikes.